ethereum/system-testing/README.md

 Testing ethereum clients in dedicated networks.
 More info in the [wiki](https://github.com/ethereum/system-testing/wiki).

-Tests are deployed via Ansible on Amazon EC2 instances.
+Tests are deployed via `docker-machine` on Amazon EC2 instances.

 ### Installing necessary software